Generative AI models capture realistic sea-ice evolution from days to decades

-This highlights a long-standing dilemma: sea-ice models that faithfully reproduce the observed dynamics require either advanced rheologies or kilometre-scale resolutions \cite{bouchat_sea_2022}, whereas computationally efficient models sacrifice realism.
-Computational gains are offered by surrogate models that leverage deep neural network, however, they remain limited to predictions of the sea-ice thickness \cite{durand_datadriven_2024} or have narrow applications \cite{andersson_seasonal_2021, liu_daily_2021, kvanum_developing_2024}.
-Crucially, these models suffer from a loss of small-scale information \cite{durand_datadriven_2024, kochkov_neural_2024}, smoothing \cite{subich_fixing_2025}, and reduced physical consistency \cite{bonavita_limitations_2024} compared to physics-based numerical models.
+This highlights a long-standing dilemma: sea-ice models that faithfully reproduce the observed dynamics require either kilometre-scale resolutions or brittle rheologies \cite{bouchat_sea_2022}, whereas computationally efficient models sacrifice realism.
+In recent years, computational gains are offered by surrogate models that leverage deep neural network.
+For sea ice, most approaches so far have focused on univariate predictions of sea-ice thickness \cite{durand_datadriven_2024} or sea-ice concentration and extent \cite{andersson_seasonal_2021, liu_daily_2021, kvanum_developing_2024}, missing the full picture of the sea-ice state.
+Crucially, trained as deterministic models, they suffer from a loss of small-scale information and smoothing \cite{durand_datadriven_2024, kochkov_neural_2024}, and reduced physical consistency \cite{bonavita_limitations_2024} compared to physics-based models.
 Moreover, their auto-regressive predictions risk an error accumulation \cite{parthipan_defining_2024} leading to instabilities in long-term simulations \cite{chattopadhyay_challenges_2024}.

-Generative diffusion and flow matching models \cite{sohl-dickstein_deep_2015, song_scorebased_2021,liu_flow_2022,lipman_flow_2023,albergo_stochastic_2023} remedy these limitations by learning to produce diverse realisations conditioned on the current states and external forcings.
-This enables applications from ensemble generation \cite{li_seeds_2023, finn_representation_2024}, over weather prediction \cite{price_probabilistic_2025} and downscaling \cite{mardani_residual_2024}, to climate applications \cite{meuer_latent_2024,cachay_probabilistic_2024,brenowitz_climate_2025}.
-When applied to sea-ice predictions, these models can refine sea-ice concentration forecasts \cite{xu_icediff_2024}, generate sea-ice states \cite{finn_diffusion_2024}, and predict the sea ice on regional scales \cite{finn_generative_2024}.
-Nonetheless, their iterative generation remains unconstrained by physical bounds, and their inherent computational demands hamper adoption to global-scale predictions.
+Generative diffusion and flow matching models \cite{sohl-dickstein_deep_2015, song_scorebased_2021,liu_flow_2022,lipman_flow_2023,albergo_stochastic_2023} remedy these limitations by learning to produce diverse state realisations.
+Conditioned on the current state of the system and external forcings, this enables applications from ensemble generation \cite{li_seeds_2023, finn_representation_2024, meuer_latent_2024}, over weather prediction \cite{price_probabilistic_2025} and downscaling \cite{mardani_residual_2024}, to climate emulation \cite{cachay_probabilistic_2024,brenowitz_climate_2025}.
+When applied to sea-ice predictions, these models can refine sea-ice concentration forecasts \cite{xu_icediff_2024}, generate sea-ice states \cite{finn_diffusion_2024}, and predict sea ice on regional scales \cite{finn_generative_2024}.
+Nonetheless, their computational demands hamper adoption to global-scale predictions, and their iterative generation remains unconstrained by physical bounds such as non-negativity of the sea-ice thickness.